TENETx0/Redlens/README.md

 ### Wordlist Customization

-Redlense uses customizable wordlists for directory and file discovery.
+Redlens uses customizable wordlists for directory and file discovery.
 The default wordlist is located at:

 ```
 Dirb/Dir.txt